On nilpotent extensions of $\infty$-categories and the cyclotomic trace: On additive -categories

 \item If $\sA$ is an additive $\infty$-category, then we say that $\sA$ is {\bf idempotent complete} (or {\bf absolutely Karoubi closed}) if each idempotent $e: x \rightarrow x$ in $\sA$ splits. \end{enumerate} \end{defn}

-\begin{lem} Let $\sA$ be an additive $\infty$-category.
-Then there exists an additive $\infty$-category $\mrm{Kar}(\sA)$ and an additive functor $\sA \rightarrow \mrm{Kar}(\sA)$ which is universal with respect to idempotent complete additive $\infty$-categories receiving an additive functor from $\sA$.
+\begin{lem} Let $\sA$ be a small additive $\infty$-category.
+Then there exists a small additive $\infty$-category $\mrm{Kar}(\sA)$ and an additive functor $\sA \rightarrow \mrm{Kar}(\sA)$ which is an initial functor among all idempotent complete additive $\infty$-categories receiving an additive functor from $\sA$.
 We call this category the idempotent completion of $\sA$. \end{lem}